Native American mascot controversy: Kansas City Chiefs

 In 1963 the Kansas City Chiefs adopted their name when the Dallas Texans (AFL) relocated.
 "Chiefs" was not a direct reference to Native Americans, but to the nickname of Kansas City mayor Harold Roe Bartle, who was instrumental in bringing the Texans to Kansas City, Missouri.
 Bartle took his nickname as founder of Tribe of Mic-O-Say, a Boy Scouts honor camping society, in which he was "Chief" Lone Bear.
 In spite of attempts to downplay Native American associations, fan behavior such as the tomahawk chop and wearing face paint and headdresses drew criticism.

-The Chiefs drew little attention compared to other teams until 2013, when photographs of fans in "Indian" dress appeared in the Kansas City Star.
-In 2014 the Star reported that the team's management planned discussions with some Native American groups to find a non-confrontational way to eliminate, or at least reduce, offensive behavior.
-Achieving greater visibility by reaching the playoffs in 2016, Native Americans at Haskell Indian Nations University in Lawrence, Kansas, asked the Chiefs to stop behavior that invokes stereotypes, such as wearing headdresses and doing the "tomahawk chop".

 On August 20, 2020, the Chiefs announced that headdresses and Native American–style face paint would be banned at Arrowhead Stadium.
 The ban went into effect during the 2020 season opener on September 10, 2020.
-The Tomahawk chop also underwent a subtle modification, as Arrowhead-based cheerleaders are now required to lead the chop with a closed fist rather than the traditional open palm.
-While fans said they will not change their behavior, a Native activist said that the chop should be eliminated entirely.
+The tomahawk chop also underwent a subtle modification, as Arrowhead-based cheerleaders are now required to lead the chop with a closed fist rather than the traditional open palm.
+While fans said they will not change their behavior, a Native activist said that the chop should be eliminated.
 The appearance of the chop in Super Bowl LV focused attention on the Chiefs in 2021 to follow the example set by Washington, Cleveland, and many high schools.
 A group of two dozen Native Americans from Florida, Kansas City and elsewhere protested in front of the stadium on game day.
-Protests by Native Americans at Arrowhead Stadium on game day have increased.

 Prior usage

 Several teams changed when they moved to other cities, while others went out of business.
 The Atlanta Hawks were originally the Tri-Cities Blackhawks (using an "Indian" logo), and the Los Angeles Clippers were originally the Buffalo Braves.

-The United States national rugby league team was known as the Tomahawks until 2015, when USA Rugby League replaced the American National Rugby League as the sport's governing body in the U.S. and chose the simpler Hawks as the new name for the team.
+The United States national rugby league team was known as the Tomahawks until 2015.
+USA Rugby League replaced the American National Rugby League as the sport's governing body in the U.S. and chose the simpler Hawks as the new name for the team.